Citation, DOI, disclosures and article data

 Extracardiac vascular signs

-- sex-specific reference values obtained from the Framingham Heart Study suggest cut-off values 27 mm for women and 29 mm for men (on ECG-gated non-contrast CT) 14
+sex-specific reference values obtained from the Framingham Heart Study suggest cut-off values of 27 mm for women and 29 mm for men (on ECG-gated non-contrast CT) 14

 ECG-gated CTPA ideally required:

-- neovascularity: tiny serpiginous intrapulmonary vessels that often emerge from centrilobular arterioles but do not conform to usual pulmonary arterial anatomy: can be seen as a manifestation of severe pulmonary hypertension
+neovascularity: tiny serpiginous intrapulmonary vessels that often emerge from centrilobular arterioles but do not conform to usual pulmonary arterial anatomy and can also be seen as a manifestation of severe pulmonary hypertension (eponymously known as Sheehan vessels) 24

 MRI and MR angiography have an increasing role in the management of pulmonary arterial hypertension, as dynamic imaging of both the heart and pulmonary circulation can be achieved.